core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in {{Section 7.4 of RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

-A server may not be synchronized with a client's Sender Sequence Number, or a Replay Window may be initialized as invalid (see {{ssec-loss-mutable-context}}).
-The server can either retrieve a new Group OSCORE Security Context, or synchronize with the clients' Sender Sequence Numbers before resuming to accept incoming messages from other group members.
+A server's Replay Window may be initialized as invalid (see {{ssec-loss-mutable-context}}).
+The server can either retrieve a new Group OSCORE Security Context, or make a Replay Window valid (see {{sec-synch-challenge-response}}) before resuming to accept incoming messages from other group members.

 ## Message Ordering {#ssec-seccons-ordering}